Near Comfrey in Cottonwood County, Minnesota — The American Midwest (Upper Plains)

 Today, conservationists set fires periodically to maintain and encourage prairie growth.

 Erected by Minnesota Historical Society.

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Survival Through Fire (within shouting distance of this marker); Why did people come to this region? (within shouting distance of this marker); How did this Prairie get here? (about 500 feet away, measured in a direct line); Glaciers Marked the Rock (approx. ¼ mile away); Florence Cook Roefer Prairie Trail (approx. ¼ mile away); Sanborn, Minnesota Veterans Memorial (approx. 8 miles away); Veterans Memorial (approx. 10.8 miles away); a different marker also named Veterans Memorial (approx. 10.9 miles away).
+Prairie Preservation (within shouting distance of this marker); Why did people come to this region? (about 400 feet away, measured in a direct line); How did this Prairie get here? (about 600 feet away); Glaciers Marked the Rock (approx. 0.2 miles away); Florence Cook Roefer Prairie Trail (approx. 0.2 miles away); Sanborn, Minnesota Veterans Memorial (approx. 8 miles away); Veterans Memorial (approx. 10.7 miles away); a different marker also named Veterans Memorial (approx. 10.9 miles away).
 Touch for a list and map of all markers in Comfrey.

 More about this marker.
 The Jeffers Petroglyphs is home to about 5,000 sacred rock carvings, also called petroglyphs, made by the ancestors of today’s Native Americans.
 Jeffers tells the story of this continent like no other place — connecting visitors to those who lived and traveled in ancient times across what is now known as North America.